Study visit to a non-European country

 - You are regularly enrolled in a full-time degree programme at the University of Bayreuth.

-- You have already achieved at least 20 ECTS points in the BA (the BA is sufficient for MA students).
+- You have already achieved at least 20 ECTS points in your underground studies

 -